-Moving on to an online-like evaluation, as expected we observe in the right part of Table~\ref{tab:evaluation} a loss of classification performance on all paradigms (between 10 to 16\%).
-However, the gain made between Within-Subject and Cross-Subject with Fine-Tuning is higher than in the offline setup (14\% average gain compared to 8\% average gain).
-Note that, in an online context, only transferring with calibration phase (C-S F-T) clearly outperforms Machine Learning models, as shown in Table~\ref{tab:sota} in a W-S setup, while in W-S and C-S EEG-SimpleConv is less efficient than a Machine Learning model in a W-S setup.
+Moving on to an online-like evaluation, as expected we observe in the right part of Table~\ref{tab:evaluation} a loss of classification performance on all paradigms (between 8 to 14\%).
+Also, the gain made between Within-Subject and Cross-Subject with Fine-Tuning is similar to the same gain in the offline setup (8\% average gain).
+Note that, in an online context transferring with calibration phase (C-S F-T) clearly outperforms Machine Learning models (which are trained in a Within-Subject setup, Table~\ref{tab:sota}), while transferring without calibration (C-S) is slightly less efficient than Machine Learning models.
+Lastly Within-Subject EEG-SimpleConv is slightly more efficient than Machine Learning models.